dotnet/corefxlab/docs/specs/alcproxies.md

 * Limited to using http/2 for transport.

 The current plan is to build with either a second `DispatchProxy` for in-proc ALCs and gRPC for cross-proc connections, or use gRPC for both in- and out-of-proc work.
-This is since serialization has a lot of potential issues that may affect the API later down the road. gRPC will probably
+This is since serialization has a lot of potential issues that may affect the API later down the road. gRPC will probably work fine for inter-process communication, but for in-proc, there are probably more efficient ways of communicating between ALCs.

 ### Extensibility
 One nice thing about the design is its ability to have its components "slotted" in and out.
 The main part of the project that has multiple options/paths that could be taken are all in the implementation of `ServerObject` and `ClientObject`.
 As long as the client can receive an instruction with info from the `ProxyObject`, and the server can invoke the `TargetObject`, the middle communication between the two can be implemented in multiple ways.
 If implemented right, this allows for the project to be open for anyone to add their own implementation of the communication between ALCs to suit their needs, possibly using some of the alternative ideas listed in this document.